renxiawang/tncrawler/README.md

 tncrawler
 =========

-A crawler for crawling user profiles and followings on Twitter.
+A crawler for crawling user profiles, followings and followers on Twitter.

 #### Requires
 1. [Tweepy](https://github.com/tweepy/tweepy)